JikesRVM/jikesrvm.github.io/Resources/RelatedWork.md

 ## Maxine Research VM

 [Maxine](http://kenai.com/projects/maxine) is a meta-circular JVM with a strong focus an modularity.
-It is being developed at Oracle Labs.
+It was developed at Oracle Labs.
 Maxine uses an unmodified standard JDK as its class library and provides its own development tool, the Maxine Inspector.

 ## Metacircular Research Platform